cjerrington/cjerrington.github.io/_posts/2015-2-13-Website-Redesign.md

   - Web Design
 ---

-At [Word Publications](http://wordpub.com/) they wanted to have a website that empasised the advertisers on the printed map.
+At [Word Publications](http://wordpub.com/) they wanted to have a website that emphasized the advertisers on the printed map.

-I took the current design they had and implimented Google Maps and [jQuery MapIt](http://lifeinthegrid.com/labs/mapit/) to place the locations on the interactive map.
+I took the current design they had and implemented Google Maps and [jQuery MapIt](http://lifeinthegrid.com/labs/mapit/) to place the locations on the interactive map.

 MapIt can run off XML or JSON to control all the places in the map.
 I decided to try something new and use JSON.
 It was easier to use and understand when creating a new project.

 Check it out now at [lubbockmap.com](http://lubbockmap.com)